-Relevant EPRs NELNA approach to addressing relevant EPR Code Detailed Description requirements of the EPRs Retain existing flow characteristics to maintain waterway stability downstream of construction Location and bunding of any contaminated material (including tunnel spoil and stockpiled soil) to the 1% AEP flood level and to the requirements of EPA Victoria and the relevant drainage authority Works scheduling to reduce flood related risks Bunding of significant excavations including tunnel portals and interchanges to an appropriate level during the construction phase Protecting against the risk of contaminated discharge to waterways when working in close proximity to potential pollutant sources (eg landfill or sewer infrastructure) Documenting the existing condition of all drainage assets potentially affected by the works (including their immediate surrounds) to enable baseline conditions to be established and potential construction impacts on these assets to be assessed and managed.
+Relevant El PRs M80RRA approach to addressing relevant EPR Code Detailed Description requirements of the EPRs Bunding of significant excavations including tunnel portals and interchanges to an appropriate level during the construction phase Protecting against the risk of contaminated discharge to waterways when working in close proximity to potential pollutant sources (eg landfill or sewer infrastructure) Documenting the existing condition of all drainage assets potentially affected by the works (including their immediate surrounds) to enable baseline conditions to be established and potential construction impacts on these assets to be assessed and managed.
 SW6 Minimise risk from changes to flood levels, flows and velocities Permanent works and associated temporary construction works must not increase overall flood risk at relevant locations or modify the flow regime of waterways without the acceptance of the relevant flood plain manager, drainage authority or asset owner (typically Melbourne Water) and in consultation with other relevant authorities (eg Council, Department of Transport, Parks Victoria, SES, emergency services).
 Prior to commencement of relevant works, flood risk should be appropriately assessed using modelling of the design of permanent and temporary works to demonstrate the resultant flood levels and risk profile in accordance with Melbourne Water Standards for Infrastructure Projects in Flood- Prone Areas (2019).
 This modelling analysis is to include sufficient events (at least up to and including the 1% AEP event) and scenarios (eg with and without blockage) to support the estimation of tangible (eg average annual damages) and intangible flood damages.
 If significant increases in flood risk are predicted for any events analysed, an assessment of overall flood risk considering tangible and intangible flood damages must be prepared and presented with appropriate mitigation measures for the acceptance of the relevant drainage authority or asset owner prior to commencement of construction for the relevant section of the works.
 If there are significant design changes during construction, the model must continue to be updated, as appropriate to represent those changes.
-The NELNA Flood Emergency Management Plan will be implemented for construction as a Sub- Plan to the CEMP.
+The M80RRA Flood Emergency Management Plan will be implemented for construction as a Sub-Plan to the CEMP.
 Flood modelling to inform design for permanent infrastructure located within floodplains.
 Flood modelling for the flooding regime in areas surrounding Gabonia Avenue Reserve will be considered in reinstatement of the Compound site.
 Further information on flooding regime is discussed in Section 5.
 SW7 Develop flood emergency management plans Develop and implement flood emergency management plans for each of construction and operation.
-Flood emergency management plans are to include but not be limited to measures to manage flood risk to construction sites (including consideration of scheduling works), the tunnels and tunnel portals including The NELNA Flood Emergency Management Plan considers potential impacts including on the Compound, and the process for response to flood risks impacts of flooding.
-There is no flood
+Flood emergency management plans are to include but not be limited to measures to manage flood risk to construction sites (including consideration of scheduling works), the tunnels and tunnel portals including The M80RRA Flood Emergency Management Plan considers potential impacts including on the Compound, and the process for response to flood risks impacts of flooding.
+There is no flood overlay over Gabonia Avenue Reserve.
+Further details on potential for flood impacts is provided in Section 5.